Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    RegistryHandler.SaveRegistry() -> nil

-This function saves the registry
+Saves the registry to a file.

 ----